Vanwall: History

 The Donington Collection had a complete example of each model, including the rear-engined car.

 In 2003 Vanwall Cars was formed by Arthur Wolstenholme, producing the Vanwall GPR V12, a single-seater road-legal car bearing a strong resemblance to early Vanwall racing cars, and the Sports Racer, a two-seater of a similar style.
 In 2012 the trademark was acquired from Mahle Engine Systems UK by Sanderson International Marketing Ltd.

-In Summer 2016 Vanwall completed and sold an official replica 1957 Vanwall and then in October 2020 Vanwall 1958 Ltd, majority owned by Iain Sanderson, announced the commissioning of Hall & Hall to build 6 original 1958 specification 'continuation cars'.
+In Summer 2016 Vanwall completed and sold an official replica 1957 Vanwall and then in Autumn 2020 Vanwall 1958 Ltd, majority owned by Iain Sanderson, announced the commissioning of Hall & Hall to build 6 original 1958 specification 'continuation cars'.